 If you normally don’t carry a bag to the parks, now is the time to do so.
 Grab a crossbody purse or light back pack, and throw in the essentials to keep you free from sunburn, sweat and stink!
 That’s right, you will want to pack sunscreen, deodorant and maybe even an extra set of clothes if you do plan to be in the parks all day.
-Don’t forget a water bottle (Disney quick-service restaurants will give you a free cup of ice water if you ask) to stay hydrated.
-While we did not use one, many people recommend the “cooling towels” as another useful tool.
-You can skip the ponchos this time – you’ll probably welcome an afternoon shower to cool you down!
+Don’t forget a refillable water bottle to stay hydrated.
+Disney quick-service restaurants will give you a free cup of ice water if you ask and newer park areas like Pandora or TRON offer water bottle refill stations.
+Cooling towels, misters or neck fans are also all great options to help keep you cool throughout the day.

 If you are in the parks and need to cool down but can’t or don't want to return to your resort for a nap or swim, there are options to take advantage of some air conditioning.
 My favorite way is to book a table service restaurant for lunch.
 This will give you the opportunity to sit and relax in the air conditioning, rehydrate and refuel for the rest of your day.
 If a table service restaurant doesn't appeal to you, check out our list of the best attractions to cool down during the summer months.
 There are so many options that you will still get to enjoy the magic of Disney World while slowing down to recharge.
 There are even a few shows that can make for a great power nap spot.
 Shopping is also a great choice with all the parks having large shopping options so you can stay in air conditioning for a while while you browse, like the Emporium on Main Street USA.